Engineering Economics: Financial Management for Engineers, taken in Spring 2019.

 note that present value is negative.

 Present value: if you are promised money in the future, how much is it worth today?
-Taking inflation into account
+Taking compound interest of time frame into account

 Note that present value and future value are mirror images.